kriasoft/react-starter-kit/docs/getting-started.md

 $ npm run build
 ```

-or, for a production build (NOTE: double dashes are required):
+or, for a production build:

 ```shell
 $ npm run build -- --release
 ```
+*NOTE: double dashes are required*

 After running this command, the `/build` folder will contain the compiled
 version of the app.
 For example, you can launch Node.js server normally by